nikhilreddy99o/ddd/README.md

-Hi Victoria,
+Hi Zeb,

-We completed the CRQ on May 9, and our release key is RM-EBTSBS17-DPSEBITADE-179, with CRQ number CRQ000014447532.

-We have also been using Octane.
-Could you please check if there’s any reason why it’s not reflecting correctly from our side?

-JIRA ticket for reference:

-DPSSB-2364

-Octane ID: US104012
-Description: DPSSB-2364: Update Digi-certs to Dev, UAT, PROD & DR
+We were onboarded on May 9, but Victoria was unable to see the CRQ folder in Octane and couldn’t view the results.
+I have since confirmed this with Victoria and demonstrated the process.
+She has confirmed that everything looks fine from our end now.

+Regards,
+Nikhil Karra